-Blackwell’s period rooms have been carefully furnished with the blend of Arts and Crafts furniture and early country-made pieces advocated by its architect, Baillie Scott.
+Blackwell’s period rooms have been carefully furnished with the blend of Arts & Crafts furniture and early country-made pieces advocated by its architect, Baillie Scott.
 The Arts & Crafts Movement, a reaction against the increasing dominance of mechanisation brought about by the Industrial Revolution, was championed by John Ruskin and William Morris, the ‘fathers’ of the movement, who sought to re-establish the importance and worth of designer-craftsmen.
 Britain’s consumers were urged to achieve beauty, simplicity and practicality in the home.

 The rooms contain furniture and objects by many of the leading Arts & Crafts designers and studios – furniture by Morris & Co., C F A Voysey and Ernest Gimson, metalwork by W A S Benson and ceramics by Pilkingtons, Maw & Co. and Ruskin Pottery.

-Blackwell is a large house, but with its half-landings and split-level spaces its architect created somewhere with the atmosphere of an intimate family home.
+Blackwell is a large historic house, but with its half-landings and split-level spaces its architect created somewhere with the atmosphere of an intimate family home.
 Nature’s flowing lines, which inspired Art Noveau, can be seen throughout the house, from the design of the stained glass plants and flowers to the rhythmic scrolling foliage in the carved wooden panelling in the Hall.

 The herbaceous terrace provides shelter for chairs, surrounded by fragrant flowers and herbs.
 On the lower terrace, climbing flowers are trained against the retaining wall and there is a long sweep of lawn where visitors can stroll and take in the intoxicating beauty of the Lake District.